 World Braille Day

-World Braille Day is celebrated on January 4th, the day of Louis Braille’s birthday.
+World Braille Day is celebrated on January 4th, the birthday of Louis Braille.
 Louis Braille was the inventor of the system for reading and writing used by millions of partially sighted and blind people all over the world.
-It’s a day on which people can take the time to learn more about Braille or the issues currently facing blind people.
+It’s a day when people can take the time to learn more about Braille and the issues currently facing blind people.

-By the middle of the 21st century, the number of blind people in the world is predicted to rise as high as 115-120 million people.
+By the middle of the 21st century, the number of blind people in the world is predicted to rise to as high as 115-120 million.
 Some of the challenges faced by blind and partially sighted individuals include handling cash, using computers, and navigating public transportation hubs.

 This holiday was first observed in 2009 when the World Blind Union celebrated the 200th birthday of Louis Braille.
-Louis Braille was born on January 4, 1890, in France and would end up losing his sight at the age of three years old due to an accident at his father’s harness shop.
+Louis Braille was born on January 4, 1809, in France and would end up losing his sight at the age of three due to an accident in his father’s harness shop.

-Later on in his childhood, he would attend the National Institute for Blind Children in Paris.
-While there, at the age of ten years old, he would meet a captain in Napolean’s army named Charles Barbier.
+Later in his childhood, he attended the National Institute for Blind Youth in Paris.
+While there, at the age of ten, he met a captain in Napoleon’s army named Charles Barbier.

 Captain Barbier taught the students at the school about Night Writing—a communication code using dots.
-Louis Braille would use this information to create a 6-dot system that he could read with his fingertips.
-He was only 15-years old at the time.
+Louis Braille used this information to create a 6-dot system that he could read with his fingertips.
+He was only 15 years old at the time.

-The Braille system would be adopted by France’s Royal Institute for the Blind Youth in 1852—two years after Louis Braille had died.
+The Braille system was adopted by France’s Royal Institute for Blind Youth in 1852—two years after Louis Braille had died.
 It quickly spread across Europe and by 1916, Braille was being taught to blind students in the United States.

 Facts You May Not Know About Braille